 There are some important dos and don’ts with first credit cards – first and foremost to improve your credit rating, but also to avoid unexpected and unwanted fees and charges.

-Do try to pay off your balance in full every month.
+Try to pay off your balance in full every month.
 Your credit record will show your timely repayment of debt, and you won’t ever be subject to a high rate of APR.
 If paying off your entire balance is not possible, then pay off as much as you can afford every month.

-Do make all of your repayments on time.
+Make all of your repayments on time.
 Failure to do so will not only harm your credit rating, but your credit card issuer will retract any special introductory offers or benefits that the card came with.
 It is always advisable to set up a direct debit from the outset, to save you having to remember to make the payment every month.

-Do make the most of all the financial tools your credit card has to offer, including budgeting tools, setting up reminders for payments, checking your credit history regularly, and taking positive steps to improve your credit file.
+Make the most of all the financial tools your credit card has to offer, including budgeting tools, setting up reminders for payments, checking your credit history regularly, and taking positive steps to improve your credit file.
 Get yourself into good habits from the outset, and you will be laying the foundations for good financial management in the future.

-Don’t make cash withdrawals on your first credit card.
 The APR charged when you repay this money is often much higher than your standard APR – up to 10% higher!

 If you spend and repay wisely with your first credit card, ensuring that you remain well within your credit limit and repay at least your minimum repayment every month without fail, you will establish an official record of good financial management.
-The positive effect that this good credit history can have on your future should not be underestimated: it will not only give you access to more rewarding credit cards in the future, but also other competitive financial products such as loans, current accounts and mortgages.
+The positive effect that this good credit history can have on your future should not be underestimated.
+It will not only give you access to more rewarding credit cards in the future, but also other competitive financial products such as loans, current accounts and mortgages.

 A credit card can be a great vehicle for demonstrating good financial management skills, and in time can improve your credit rating to a point where you can apply for more conventional (and potentially rewarding) credit cards.
 However, it is not enough simply to own a card.
 You need to spend on the card regularly and repay at least your minimum payment promptly every month, or even better, pay off the balance in full.
-If your aim is to improve your credit score, rather than to use your card for credit, it makes sense to use your credit card for things you would normally use your debit card for (shopping, fuel etc.), then pay off the credit card balance with money from your bank account.
+If you aim to improve your credit score, rather than to use your card for credit, it makes sense to use your credit card for things you would normally use your debit card for (shopping, fuel etc.), then pay off the credit card balance with money from your bank account.
 That way, you have not spent any more, but the credit card issuer has reported back to the credit reference agencies that you are regularly borrowing and making successful repayments on time.

 If a card’s APR is advertised as ‘Representative’, then this means that only 51% of their customers have to be offered that rate, leaving the remaining 49% being offered a potentially lower rate.
 Some credit card issuers (though not all) offer ‘downsell’ rates, which are alternative, less favourable rates which could be offered if you are unsuccessful in obtaining the best rate.